Trending colors & technical trade-offs: A guide for lash business owners

 At CharmLash, we take immense pride in our diversity line.
 A wide range of vibrant lashes enables our community of lash artists and suppliers to push the boundaries of creative design.
 However, creating a lash that maintains a brilliant hue from base to tip is a complex technical challenge.

 Recently, some lash artists and suppliers have reached out to us with questions about the delicate nature or twisty appearance of the tips of colored lash extensions.
-We want to take you behind the curtain to explain the two specific stages of production that create this unique texture.
+With that spirit, let us drive you through the process of creating matte brown lashes in particular and trending colors in general.

 I. Step 1: The original black PBT fiber